healthyregions/.github/profile/README.md

   **Convert to GEOID (integers)**

-  The `HEROP_ID` can be converted back to standard GEOIDs by removing the first 5 characters.
+  The `HEROP_ID` can be converted back to standard GEOIDs by removing the first 5 characters, or by taking everything after the substring "US".
 Here are some examples of what this looks like in different software:

   - Excel: `REPLACE(A1, 1, 5, "")`
   - R: `geoid <- str_split_i(HEROP_ID, "US", -1)`